ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is for software developers and engineers looking to understand SIMD code  portability across platforms, specifically between Intel, ARM & PowerPC architectures.
+who_is_this_for: This is for software developers looking to understand SIMD code  portability across platforms.

 learning_objectives:
-    - Understand the challenges of porting SIMD code from one platform to another.
     - Learn how to use SIMD.info’s tools and features, such as navigation, search, and comparison, to simplify the process of finding equivalent SIMD instructions and improving code portability.

 prerequisites:
     - A basic understanding of SIMD instructions and how they are used in parallel processing.
-    - Access to platform-based systems, such as ARM, Intel, or Power, with recent versions of a C compiler (Clang or GCC) installed.
+    - Access to a platform with SIMD supported engine, with recent versions of a C compiler (Clang or GCC) installed.

-author_primary: Konstantinos Margaritis & Georgios Mermigkis, VectorCamp
+author_primary: Georgios Mermigkis & Konstantinos Margaritis, VectorCamp

 ### Tags
 skilllevels: Advanced